 These data points are extremely effective for improving your testing speed and coverage.
 Because 50% of users are using an Apple Device, it would be prudent to spend extra time with CBT’s real device Live Testing.
-You can run screenshot tests on a number of different Apple devices quickly and from one screen.
+You can run browser screenshot tests on a number of different Apple devices quickly and from one screen.
 You can see any media queries adjustments that may be needed from device to device or images/rich media that have become broken.

 Seeing What Browsers Your Visitors Are Using

 To get a broader view of all the browsers your customers are using, we can use secondary dimensions in the Mobile Overview tab.
 By choosing Browser as our secondary dimension we find that 61% of our visitors are coming via a desktop and using Chrome.